| | |

 applications.
 How do I create an export “template”

+to use in another application?
 The most common way to “reuse” export scripts

 is to simply add your export processes into a separate